1ssb/mangroves/README.md

 ## Citation

-If you find this code useful in your research, please cite as:
+If you find this code useful in your research, please leave a star and cite as:

 ```bibtex
 @misc{Mangrove2023,